 Q. What is a SNP and how can I use them to figure out how I'm related to my matches?

-If each of these three men have 5 private SNPs (not shared by any of the other 2 men), that occurred AFTER 1350, that means that there are 15 private SNPs whose precise placement on the phylogenic (DNA) family tree is still unknown.
-You may have some of these SNPs, and if you do that will not only help the entire group by helping to reveal when each of these SNPs occurred, but it will also help place your line on the phylogenic tree.
+In this project we have 3 men; KING/GUNZBURG, LEFKOWITZ & SOSLAND/KANTROWITZ who share an even more recent SNP that occurred around 600 years ago.
+In addition, each has around 5 private SNPs (not shared by any of the other men), that occurred AFTER this shared SNP.
+That means that there are ≈ 15 private SNPs whose precise placement on the phylogenic (DNA) family tree is still unknown.
+If these mean are close STR matches, you may have some of these SNPs.
+You can test the private SNPs of a very close match, and a positive result will help place your branch on our tree.
+Your results will not only assist the entire group by helping to reveal when each of these SNPs occurred, but it will also add a new branch to our tree!
+Please contact us for more information if you are interested!
 (Click on the result tab above for a diagram and more detailed information).

 Q. I'm already a member of a Haplogroup Project.
 Why should I join this one?